Breathe Better: Simple Shifts to Feel More Energized and Less Stressed

 • Place one hand on your belly and one on your chest.

-• Inhale through your nose and let your belly rise into your hand.
+• Inhale through your nose, letting your belly gently rise.

-The goal is for your chest hand to stay mostly still.
+• Aim for 10 slow breaths, keeping your chest hand mostly still.

 ☀️ Try this for 10 slow breaths.
 Even a few minutes of belly breathing can help you feel more grounded and clear-headed.

-• Use your thumb to close off your right nostril and inhale through the left.
+• Close your right nostril and inhale through the left

-• Close off the left nostril and exhale through the right.
+• Close the left and exhale through the right

 Nadi Shodhana alternate nostril breathing